MattKuebrich/flounder/README.md

 *  **blipo_v2 / blipo_2018** are attempts to digitally emulate Rob Hordijk's Blippoo Box.

-* **pitta** is a polysynth with an ADSR, oscmix, filter with LFO, ensemble chorus, and reverb.
+* **pitta** is a polysynth with an ADSR, oscmix, filter with LFO, delay, and reverb.

 * **monoenv** is an single mono oscillator and ADSR envelope, to demonstrate how the touch keyboard works.
 This can be a basis for a more complicated synth.
 It also works as a midi controller.